geograph-project/geograph-project/README.txt

       if have a master+slave setup (recommeded!) then suggested to create a second database, that is configured to be excluded from replication. (but optional)

       see schema/create.txt for example commands to run on command line.

+	NOTE: if needbe, Remove ONLY_FULL_GROUP_BY from sql_mode

+	SET GLOBAL sql_mode=(SELECT REPLACE(@@sql_mode,'ONLY_FULL_GROUP_BY',''));

 --------------

 4. Initialise the database using schema/database.mysql into the master. (e.g. mysql geograph < database.mysql)

-    Also import schema/image_dump.mysql - which is sameple dataset to test more advanced queries
+	Also import schema/image_dump.mysql - which is sample dataset to test more advanced queries

+	and schema/gridimage_funny.mysql - which is sample dataset of titles with extended non-ascii charactors, to test charset conversions

 --------------

 5. Setup Manticore (based on Sphinx)  Currently use, Server version: 2.6.2 later versions MAY work

 	use config/sphinx.conf as a start.
-	... will need the mysql database creditials.
+	... will need the mysql database credentials.
+Ideally connect to slave/read-replica

 	Note: we use some custom Sphinx Plugins, which will need compiling.
 	Source: http://svn.geograph.org.uk/viewsvn/?do=browse&project=geograph&path=/modules/trunk/sphinx/